-Thanks to the AAUP for bringing up a very important point about the current assortment of legislative initiatives that will surely drive people away from our great state.
+Thanks to the AAUP for bringing up that very important point.

 Last week, the Statehouse News Bureau reported that Ohio is replacing its tourism-focused slogan of "Ohio: Find it here," with the vintage phrase, "Ohio: the Heart of it all," because "Ohio: the Heart of it all" will hopefully do a better job representing the state's position as a center of education, technology, and family.